Official TypeScript SDK for the Social Fetch API: Build Faster

 }

-The SDK is for teams that want the documented Social Fetch API, but with TypeScript doing more of the remembering:
+The SDK is designed for engineering teams that want the reliability of the documented Social Fetch API, but with TypeScript doing the heavy lifting of remembering payload shapes and query parameters:

-• Route-aligned methodsclient.tiktok.getProfile({ handle }), client.instagram.getPost({ url }), client.auth.whoami(), and the rest of the current SDK surface map back to documented HTTP routes.
+client.tiktok.getProfile({ handle }),client.instagram.getPost({ url }), and the rest of the SDK surface cleanly map back to the documented HTTP routes. - Typed

-That last point matters.
-The SDK is not a new product surface with different rules.
-It is a TypeScript-shaped path through the same API.
+That last point is critical.
+The SDK is not a fundamentally new product surface with hidden rules; it is simply a TypeScript-native path through our exact same infrastructure.

 const tweets = await client.twitter.getProfileTweets({